 - CORE: American whiskey or bourbon

 The pinnacle of spirit forward drinks, whose core spirit is balanced with vermouth, is the classic Martini.
 A gin base, which is complemented by dry vermouth, anchors this cocktail, while ultimately offset with orange bitters.
 It is an essential cocktail whose class includes its dark mahogany ally, the Manhattan, the bitter-sweet Negroni (both gin & Campari act as the core), and the bone-dry Vesper.

 - CORE: gin

 Consisting of a base spirit, sugar, and citrus juice, the Daiquiri is an essential cocktail, a part of the broader Sour category.
 The Daiquiri, for example, is essentially a Whiskey Sour with rum substituted for whiskey and lime juice instead of lemon.
 A sour-style cocktail can add an egg white which differentiates Daiquiri-style drinks from its broader group.
 Other daiquiri-style cocktails include the Gimlet, Ti’ Punch, and Caipirinha.

 - CORE: rum

 - SEASONING: lime wedge

 The Sidecar evolved from the original sour, much like the rum-based Daiquiri and is a direct descendant of the more complex Brandy Crusta.
-The Sidecar and its variations feature liqueurs like triple sec that provide core flavor, balance and seasoning making them drier that other sours.
+This essential cocktail and its variations feature liqueurs like triple sec that provide core flavor, balance and seasoning, making them drier that other sours.
 For this differentiating reason, it is considered an essential cocktail with variations like the Margarita, Cosmopolitan, and the Last Word.